OutSystems/AzureARMTemplates/README.md

 - Only Microsoft SQL Server and Azure SQL with database authentication is available.

-- For performance reasons its highly recommended that you create a separate session database and a log database (OutSystems 11 only)
+- For performance reasons its highly recommended that you create a separate session database and a log database (OutSystems 11 only).

 - All templates will install OutSystems with a 30 days trial license.
 Please make sure you upload your own license before starting the real development of your apps.

--

-## Existing Virtual Network (VNET) and existing Database Server
+## Existing Database Server

 Use this group of templates if you want to deploy OutSystems on an existing virtual network (VNET) and existing database server.